-"Near the School's Playground"by Joseph Durickas
+"Near the School's Playground"

 Near the school’s playground, the park table at which she had sat was a checker/chessboard with opposing chairs.
 Making a pair of miniature snowpeople commanding an arrangement of twigs and stones in and about the squares made for some play for a time, she was sad to have to go.
 But Pauline got up and, turning back to the table, left her tableau with a last glance of hers.
 The glance was Hope and the day was Thursday: Perhaps to inspire the young anthropologists of tomorrow, tomorrow, she thought.
 For in a point-of-sale wisdom/advice book she once read: Leave a quarter where a child will find it, finding the notion egregious and contrary to a policy of respect and love.
 Firstly: a smaller child could choke and die, and secondly: to leave something in the eyes of a child is to leave something in the future.
 With the sternest of eyes and greatest of hearts Pauline walked though the snow with her strongest of loves continuous in all of time.

 The snowy park’s strip of walkway became the wet street’s sidewalk.
 From along it she could see illuminated signs of stores and those same signs blurred in the salted streets below, as well.
 Pairs of headlights of passing cars twice.
 The night was reflective and double, and in this weather the sounds of passing cars are those of sheets of papers torn into twos.
 At a bus stop, a gathering of cigarette butts.
 Nearby, a funeral home: a gathering of cigarette butts, as well.
 She stopped to look at both and a couple passed her, arm in arm.